Welcome to the website of the Till Valley Archaeological Society (TillVAS).

 The counter below shows the number of visitors to the website since October 2013:-

-THE NEXT TWO LECTURES
+THE NEXT LECTURE

 On 1st April, after the AGM (at 6.45pm.), the talk by Dr. Chris Burgess will be "A Tale of Two Castles (or one castle, one artillery fortification and one field camp fortification)".
 Again the talk will be in Crookham Village Hall, at 7.30pm.